Oakham House: Architecture

 Oakham House was constructed with yellow-brick masonry on a stone foundation and topped with a slate roof.
 Pinnacles ornament the roofline, with two on each side of Oakham House's two front gables.
 The house exhibits many other Gothic elements such as the various carved-stone head sculptures on its facade.
 The carved-stone heads with garlands on their brows can also be seen at the base of the pinnacles.
 There are ten stone heads on the facade of the house.
+The addition made in 1900 by D.B.
+Dick is both larger and taller than the original house, but was still constructed in the same style.
+The addition used liver coloured bricks instead of the yellow ones on the original, however this was concealed with a coat of paint.
+The removal of the paint later on ended up damaging the masonry of the building.

 The entrance on Church Street consists of a pointed arch by multiple mouldings.
 This entrance is framed with engaged columns with figured capitals.
 A square with an ornate T is present on top of the front door and below the centre window.
 It has small shields on either side with heraldic devices and a coat of arms.
-The name of the building, "Oakham House", was carved in stone, and this sign was mounted above the front door.
+The name of the building was carved in stone, and this sign was mounted above the front door.
 Two iron dogs facing each other, with iron rings in their mouths for hitching horses used to be present at the curb of the house.
 They were painted red in order to represent Chesapeake Bay Retrievers.
 Later on, the dogs were removed from the curb and mounted on the front entrance near the steps and were repainted black.
-The "Oakham House" sign along with the iron dogs have now been removed.

-Over the years, the house has gone through some major transformations mainly on the interior as it has been utilized by different individuals and organizations.
-Shortly before Thomas died in 1860, he sold the house to John McGee.
-Along with his family, McGee lived in the house until he sold it to the city in 1892.
-In 1899, it became the "Home for Working Boys".
-An addition was completed in 1900.
-In 1958, the house was sold to the Ontario Government and was given to the Ryerson Institute of Technology (now Toronto Metropolitan University).
-It was then used as a student residence but is now used by Toronto Metropolitan University for student amenities such as dining and for receptions and events at the institution.
+The dogs have since been relocated to the TMU Library's Archives and Special Collections reading room.